Yankees vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- New York has played in 90 games with a set over/under, and have combined with its opponents to go over the total 40 times (40-45-5).
+- New York has played in 91 games with an over/under set, and have combined with its opponents to go over the total 40 times (40-46-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!